 Loch Ness, in beautiful Scotland, was a place we didn’t originally plan to visit during our anniversary trip this summer.
 However, when we realized it was only a short distance from our hotel, the Glengarry Castle Hotel, we realized it would be silly not to check it out!
-I’m glad we took the afternoon to go explore this little town made famous by the alleged presence of the Loch Ness Monster, because it had beautiful views of the surrounding Loch Ness (Loch meaning lake in Scottish Gaelic), and some of our favorite souvenir shops in all of Scotland.
-Should ever you find yourself near Loch Ness, take the time to stop and explore, 4-6 hours should be enough, because it really is a beautiful place, even if you don’t manage to catch a glimpse of “Nessie”.
+I’m glad we took the afternoon to explore this little town made famous by the alleged presence of the Loch Ness Monster because it had beautiful views of the surrounding Loch Ness (Loch meaning lake in Scottish Gaelic) and some of our favorite souvenir shops in all of Scotland.
+Should ever you find yourself near Loch Ness, take the time to stop and explore; 4-6 hours should be enough because it really is a beautiful place, even if you don’t manage to catch a glimpse of “Nessie.”

 What to Do

 Primarily, we enjoyed a nice meal at The Boathouse Lochside Restaurant, which overlooked Loch Ness, and watched the sunset over the loch, the surrounding mountains, and strolled through the marina, enjoying sailboats that had parked there from all over Europe, even as far away as Norway.
-There weren’t a lot of people in the city when we visited in late July, but the locals we did meet were so kind and friendly, and happy to chat with us about our travel plans and give us recommendations of other things to do in the area.
+There weren’t many people in the city when we visited in late July, but the locals we did meet were so kind and friendly and happy to chat with us about our travel plans and give us recommendations of other things to do in the area.

-A visit to the Clansman Centre will help visitors to Loch Ness learn more about Scotland’s various clans, how they lived, and what life was like for them hundreds of years ago when clans and clan membership was everything to Scottish people.
+A visit to the Clansman Centre will help Loch Ness learn more about Scotland’s various clans, how they lived, and what life was like for them hundreds of years ago when clans and clan membership were everything to Scottish people.

 Where to Eat

 As I mentioned earlier, Loch Ness is a small town.
 As such, there aren’t many choices when it comes to food.
-We had dinner at The Boathouse Lochside Restaurant, which not only had great views, but it also had delicious seafood and fish fresh from the lake.
-There are several small convenience stores and smaller café type restaurants in town too, if you’re on the prowl for a quick bite before seeking out the Loch Ness Monster.
+We had dinner at The Boathouse Lochside Restaurant, which had great views and had delicious seafood and fish fresh from the lake.
+There are several small convenience stores and smaller café type restaurants in town, too, if you’re on the prowl for a quick bite before seeking out the Loch Ness Monster.

 Nearby Glengarry Castle Hotel has great food as well.